n-kostadinov/n-kostadinov.github.io/_posts/2018-03-14-javaland-realtime-image-classification.md

 # The Real-Time Image Classification Application

+POST WILL BE UPDATED WITH VIDEOS AND MORE INFORMATION ABOUT THE CODE BY 18:00 CET, 15.03.18

 ![png](/assets/images/real_time_classification_three_layers.png)

 The real-time image classification application consists of three layers, which are loosely coupled through event-driven asynchronous communication.
 Fulfilling a different purpose, each of this three layers is implemented in a different programming language.
 In the following sections, you will find a brief description of each of these three layers as well as some explanations for the most interesting parts of the code.